 What is customer feedback?

-Customer feedback is data collected from online visitors – whether that’s via websites, mobile apps or within email campaigns – which expresses the visitor’s reaction to a product, service or their overall experience on the digital channel.
+Customer feedback is data collected from online visitors via websites, mobile apps or email campaigns.
+It xpresses the visitor’s reaction to a product, service or their overall experience on the digital channel.
 These insights are then used by various digital roles – such as digital marketers, UX designers, web analysts, mobile marketers, and more – to improve the experience.

 Why should you collect customer feedback?

 It is important to collect customer feedback as it delivers valuable and actionable insights to organisations straight from the source: the customer.
-Not only do these insights reveal areas of improvement on your website, mobile app or email campaigns but also how those areas can be improved.
+These insights do not only reveal areas of improvement on your website, mobile app or within your email campaigns.
+They also show you how those areas can be improved.

 The customer feedback management process